 RWU Safe Zone Training

-The Safe Zone program at Roger Williams University is offered by the Intercultural Center and seeks to increase awareness and acceptance of our lesbian, gay, bisexual, asexual, pansexual, queer, transgender, gender nonconforming, and intersex students, faculty, and staff.
+The Safe Zone program at Roger Williams University is offered by the QTRAC & Intercultural Center as a way to increase awareness and acceptance of our lesbian, gay, bisexual, asexual, pansexual, queer, transgender, gender nonconforming, and intersex students, faculty, and staff.

-Gabby Porcaro, the Assistant Director for Queer and Trans Student Initiatives, will respond to all requests.
-If you have any questions regarding the program, do not hesitate to contact Gabby at email@example.com or 254-3591.
+Jamie Wire, the Assistant Director for Queer and Trans Student Initiatives, will respond to all requests.
+If you have any questions regarding the program, do not hesitate to contact Jamie at firstname.lastname@example.org or (401) 254-3591.

 There are three tiers to the Safe Zone program at Roger Williams University.
 Please note that you cannot register for the second or third tiers until you have completed the first.